 Get in Touch

-Our Alumni Association has now been running for eighteen months The aim of the group is to put past students in touch with each other and the school, to provide a community through which alumni can build useful contacts and to benefit current students through the experience and knowledge of previous students.
+Our Alumni Association has now been running for 5 years.
+The aim of the group is to put past students and staff in touch with each other and the school, to provide a community through which alumni can build useful contacts and to benefit current students through the experience and knowledge of previous students.

 Bringing Alumni together

-Our second newsletter has gone out.
-If you would like to receive our newsletters regularly and be invited to future events , please sign up using the contact form below.
+If you would like to receive our newsletters regularly and be invited to future events , please sign up using the contact form above.

 If you have already signed up and your details have changed, don’t forget to tell us so that we don’t lose touch.
 All contact details are kept strictly confidential and not passed on to any third party.